 – winding past steep rocks and a waterfall dozens of meters high.
 On the top of the pass, Balea Lake awaits you with a hostel and the house of ice.

 – is at max 2.145m the highest trafficable route across the Carpathians.
 It starts in the Marginime.
-Constructed by the Romans in their campaign against the Dacians, she was rebuilt during World War II, then forgotten, and today winds through one of the few untouched mountain regions in Europe.
+Constructed by the Romans in their campaign against the Dacians, it was rebuilt during World War II, then forgotten, and today winds through one of the few untouched mountain regions in Europe.

 Via both routes you arrive in the southern part of the country, Walachia, a climate zone influenced by the Mediterranean.

-You can find your way back between the two passes following the Olt valley, which is the only north-south route through the Carpathians past ancient monasteries and some steep cliffs.
+You can find your way back between the two passes following the Olt valley, which is the only north-south route through the Carpathians sheltering ancient monasteries and some steep cliffs.
 Anyone not stopping here must be in a real hurry.

 If you’ve seen enough mountains and steep slopes, turn to the valley.
 Historically, Transylvania was colonized by German-Flemish serfs from the Archbishopry of Cologne in the 12th century.
 Called the Transylvanian Saxons, they founded their own state in the Carpathian Arch and were the first professing Lutherans in Europe.
-Thus, Germans are often regarded as the civilizing founders of today's Transylvania, and until today many locals speak or understand German.
+Thus, Germans are often regarded as the civilizing founders of today's Transylvania, and until nowadays many locals speak or understand German.

-Find here our picture gallery of Sibiu.
+Find here our picture gallery sibiu.

-Situated on the outskirts of the city in the natural reservation of Dumbrava Sibiului forest, the ASTRA National Museum Complex merits one or two glances.
+Situated on the outskirts of the city in the natural reservation of Dumbrava Sibiului forest, the ASTRA National Museum Complex deserves one or two glances.
 Here, centuries-old log cabins, water mills, sawmills, and shops of blacksmiths and other craftspeople from all parts of the country were rebuilt in their original styles.

 From here it is only a stone’s throw to the fortress of Cisnadioara, one of the oldest Protestant churches in Transylvania from the 13th century.
 It stands on a circular mountain cone, towering over the village that until the fall of Ceausescu was inhabited by Transylvanian Saxons.
 On request, you will be given a guided tour in English.